divyanshug40/AI-Conversational-Data-Science-Tutor/README.md

 ## Troubleshooting

 - If you encounter an error with the API key, make sure the `.env` file contains the correct API key, and the key is properly loaded using `dotenv`.
-- If there are issues with chat history, ensure that the `chat_history/` directory exists and is accessible for reading and writing files.